Al31415/Landslide_Research/README.md

 ```
 modular_feature_analysis/
+├── Reports                  # Poster Presentation and Conference Paper, not submitted as we decided to move forward with a journal paper instead that is in the final stages.
 ├── data                     # Folder that hosts our data (.nc files are too large, can be downloaded from https://cds.climate.copernicus.eu/datasets/projections-cmip6?tab=overview)
 ├── data_collection          # Folder that host scripts to collect the Meteostat (Weather Station Data), USGS (DEM Data), SSURGO (Soil Property Data), and CMIP6 data (Climate Data)
 ├── __init__.py              # Package initialization